-Lift up the hob and remove the control panel (see 1.1 and 2.1).
-Disconnect the wiring from the controller.
-Remove the two screws holding the controller to the mounting panel.
-Fit the new controller and reassemble in reverse order.
+Remove the control panel and hotplate (see 1.1 & 2.1).
+Disconnect the wiring from controller.
+Remove the 2 screws holding the controller to the mounting panel.

+Fit the new controller and reassemble in the reverse order.
 Check for correct operation.

-4.2 To Remove a Grill Element
+4.2 To Replace the Grill Element

-Remove the grill pan from the grill compartment.
-Undo the two screws and washers in the grill roof and remove the enamelled front shield.

-Undo the 2 screws and washers securing the grill element front support.
+Remove the grill pan from the grill chamber.
+From inside the grill compartment, undo the 2 screws and washers and remove the enamelled front shield from the grill roof.
+Remove 2 screws and washers securing the grill element front support.
 Remove the screws from the grill elements.

-Lift the elements out carefully and, noting their position, disconnect the leads from the element terminals.
+Carefully lift the elements out and disconnect the leads from the element terminals, noting their position.

-If it is not possible to disconnect the leads in this way, pull the cooker forward to gain access to the rear.
-Undo the screws securing the electric cover to the back sheet and remove the cover.
-Disconnect the terminals from the rear.
-Fit new elements and reassemble in the reverse order.
+If it is not possible to disconnect the leads in this way, pull cooker forwards to gain access to the rear.

+Remove the screws securing the electric cover to the back sheet, and then remove cover and disconnect the terminals from the rear.

+Fit the new elements and reassemble in reverse order.
 Check the operation of the grill.

-5. Ovens
+5 Ovens

-5.1 To Replace an Oven Thermostat
+5.1 To Replace the Left-hand Oven Thermostat